Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Methodology

-We filtered these datasets with the following preprocessing rules: all tweets with mentions to the partner organization username were removed, mentions and links were replaced with special tokens, extra spaces were trimmed, and we deleted all tweet replies and duplicated messages, ignoring unavailable tweets.
-We also converted emojis to text descriptions.
+We filtered $L$, $U_{lang}$, and $U_{geo}$ with the following preprocessing rules: all tweets with mentions to the partner organization username were removed, mentions and links were replaced with special tokens, extra spaces were trimmed, and we deleted all tweet replies and duplicated messages, ignoring unavailable tweets.

+Because emojis encode important semantic information~\citep{kirk-etal-2022-hatemoji} and our base model~\citep{souzaBERTimbauPretrainedBERT2020} lacks representations for them, we opted to convert emojis into text descriptions.
+For instance, the music notes emojis might denote that the text is quoting song lyrics.
+Converting emojis to text provides a good tradeoff between fully retraining the model and ignoring emojis, hence losing important information, as the model would represent them as a single unknown token.

 Table~\ref{table:samples} shows examples of both classes in our training dataset.
 Most of the messages in the training dataset are relatively short.
-The average number of words in the training dataset is 16, and the maximum token length in the training data is 160, with virtually all messages not exceeding the 100-token mark.
-This characteristic informed the definition of the standard value of token length for the Transformer model, as described in Section~\ref{subsec:model-development}.
+The average number of words per message in the training dataset is 16.